On this page:

 Where and how we publish prosecution information

-Prosecutions prior to 2020 under the Work Health and Safety Act 2011, Safety in Recreational Water Activities Act 2011 or the Electrical Safety Act 2002 (Safety Acts), were published at worksafe.qld.gov.au managed by the Office of Industrial Relation (OIR).
+Prosecutions prior to 2020 under the Work Health and Safety Act 2011, Safety in Recreational Water Activities Act 2011 or the Electrical Safety Act 2002 (Safety Acts), are published at worksafe.qld.gov.au, managed by the Office of Industrial Relation (OIR).
 Enquiries about these prosecutions should be directed to OIR.

-The OWHSP publishes prosecution outcomes on this website commencing 2020.
+The OWHSP publishes prosecution outcomes under the Safety Acts on this website commencing 2020.

 The OWHSP aims to ensure that all published information on our website is accurate, impartial and balanced.
-If you notice any issues with our information, please do not hesitate to contact us on email@example.com.
+If you notice any issues with our information, contact us at firstname.lastname@example.org.